-This prospectus is part of a "shelf" registration statement that we have filed with the Securities and Exchange Commission (the "SEC").
-By using a shelf registration statement, we and/or our selling stockholders are registering an unspecified amount of common stock and may sell common stock, at any time and from time to time, in one or more offerings.
+This prospectus is part of a "shelf" registration statement that we have filed under the Securities Act of 1933, as amended (the "Securities Act"), with the Securities and Exchange Commission (the "SEC").
+By using a shelf registration statement, we and/or our selling security holders are registering an unspecified amount of common stock, preferred stock, stock purchase contracts and warrants, and may sell such securities, at any time and from time to time, in one or more offerings.